-For the end semester practical examination the assessment will be done out of 70 marks by the external and internal examiners ctives:
+For the end semester practical examination the assessment will be done out of 70 marks by the external and internal examiners.

-Quisite: Student should have theoretical knowledge of electrical machines covered in Electrical Machines-II se outcomes:
+quisite: Student should have theoretical knowledge of electrical machines covered in Electrical Machines-II (EE-210-L).

+ctives:

-- To perform various tests on of 3- φ induction motors, 1- φ induction motors and synchronous machines, parameters and losses determination to evaluate their characteristics and performances. - To provide the knowledge of parallel operation of alternators for load sharing.
+To perform various tests on of 3- φ induction motors, 1- φ induction motors and synchronous machines, parameters and losses determination to evaluate their characteristics and performances.

+To provide the knowledge of parallel operation of alternators for load sharing.